A. Hannah's prayer.

 Now the sons of Eli were corrupt; they did not know the Lord.

 a.
-The sons of Eli were corrupt: Literally, the Hebrew calls them sons of Belial.
-Belial was a pagan god, and the phrase sons of Belial refers to worthless, wicked men.
-This was a significant problem, because the sons of Eli were to succeed him as high priest, and were already functioning in the priesthood.
+The sons of Eli were corrupt: Literally, the ancient Hebrew calls them sons of Belial.
+Belial was a pagan god and the phrase sons of Belial refers to worthless and wicked men.
+This was a significant problem, because the sons of Eli were in line to succeed him as high priest and they already functioned in the priesthood.

 b.
-They did not know the Lord: Even though their father Eli knew the Lord, that knowledge was not passed on genetically to the sons of Eli.
-They had to know the Lord for themselves.
+They did not know the Lord: Even though their father Eli knew the Lord that knowledge was not passed on genetically to his sons.
+They had to personally know the Lord for themselves.

 2. (13-17) Their first offense: stealing what was offered to God.

 And the priests' custom with the people was that when any man offered a sacrifice, the priest's servant would come with a three-pronged fleshhook in his hand while the meat was boiling.
 Then he would thrust it into the pan, or kettle, or caldron, or pot; and the priest would take for himself all that the fleshhook brought up.
 So they did in Shiloh to all the Israelites who came there.
 Also, before they burned the fat, the priest's servant would come and say to the man who sacrificed, "Give meat for roasting to the priest, for he will not take boiled meat from you, but raw."
 And if the man said to him, "They should really burn the fat first; then you may take as much as your heart desires," he would then answer him, "No, but you must give it now; and if not, I will take it by force."
 Therefore the sin of the young men was very great before the Lord, for men abhorred the offering of the Lord.